-Q) Do you have no incomd check construction loans?
+Q) Do you have no income check construction loans?

-A) Yes but for a stronger loan to value.. ie: 50% down, or owning the land sufficiently to represent at least 50% equity in the land plus cosntruction cost ratio. etc.. or cash into the deal etc. However the underwriter will still look to see you are capable or repaying and not likely to default.
+A) Yes but for a stronger loan to value.. ie: 50% down, or owning the land sufficiently to represent at least 50% equity in the land plus cosntruction cost ratio. etc.. or cash into the deal etc. However the underwriter will still look to see the applicant is capable or repaying and not likely to default.

-If you have a concern for your credit, it might pay to work with a partner with strong credit.
+If credit is not established, it might pay to work with a partner with strong credit.